User guide¶

 C:\,C:\Python,C:\Program FilesorC:\Program Files\Python.
 User-space installations default to your personal account inC:\Users\yourname\AppData\Local\Programs\Python\python310whereyournameis your Windows account name andpython310will be the particular version (in this case Python 3.10).

-If you don’t have any success finding a Python executable, you will need to install Python as described in Step 2: Install Python if needed.
+If you don’t have any success finding a Python executable, you will need to install Python as described in Step 2: Install Python if you don’t have an appropriate version of Python already installed.

-Otherwise, you can skip to Step 3: Connect Python to MATLAB.
+Otherwise, you can skip to Step 3: Connect Python.

 Warning